dennyzhang/challenges-kubernetes/Scenario-201/README.md

 1. Setup a k8s cluster itself.
 Improve k8s availability and reliablity
 2. Deploy clustered services in k8s cluster.
 Improve services' availability and reliablity

-Our focus is more about category #2.
+**Our focus is more about category #2.**

-For Category #1, I have 2 recommendated GitHub Repo.
+For Category #1, I have recommendations for two GitHub Repos.
 ```
 Start 3 nodes k8s cluster by vagrant.
 1 controller 2 workers
 https://github.com/davidkbainbridge/k8s-playground